vlkv/hackernoon_article_1/README.md

 Comment `//go:export Malloc` is not just a comment but a TinyGo way to mark the functions that should be exported out from the resulting Wasm module.
-The `allocatedBytes` map holds all the references to all allocated memory buffers so GC will not come and collect them.
-The only non-trivial part here could be this 'magic': `unsafePtr := uintptr(unsafe.Pointer(ptr))`.
+The `allocatedBytes` map holds all the references to all allocated memory buffers so GC will not come and collect them until they will be freed.
+The only non-trivial part here could be this 'magic':
+`unsafePtr := uintptr(unsafe.Pointer(ptr))`.
 This is simply a way in Go to get raw (and thus unsafe) pointer to some object.
 We need raw pointer because we should treat it like an integer number so we able to pass it to (and from) the Wasm.

 Implementation of the `Free` function is trivial, it simply deletes references to previously allocated buffers from the `allocatedBytes` map:
 ```go
 //go:export Free
 func Free(ptr uintptr) {